Rocky Gray: History

-Gray joined the grindcore/brutal death metal band Shredded Corpse, performing bass and vocals on all recordings.
+Gray joined the grindcore band Shredded Corpse, performing bass and vocals on all recordings.
 The band released two albums and eventually disbanded in 1998.
 In 1997, he formed Soul Embraced with David Sroczynski, and the band broke up in 1998.
 From 1991 to 1998, Gray played for many bands, with Shredded Corpse being his main gig.
 In 1998, he joined the Christian death metal band Living Sacrifice with Arthur Green and Matthew Putman.

 In 1999, Gray reunited Soul Embraced with his brother-in-law Chad Moore and Living Sacrifice member Lance Garvin, and the band released their debut EP, The Fleshless.
 In 2000, Living Sacrifice released their fifth album, The Hammering Process, which was Gray, Green and Putman's first release with the band.
 The following year, Soul Embraced released their debut studio album, For the Incomplete.
 In 2002, Gray formed the band Kill System with Garvin, Moore, and John LeCompt.
 Kill System recorded their debut self-titled album.
 In early 2003, Gray played drums live for the rock band Evanescence, whose debut album, Fallen, featured a cover of Soul Embraced's song "My Tourniquet", which Gray co-wrote.
 He was replaced in Kill System by Cory Brandan Putman and the band disbanded that year.

 After Gray left Living Sacrifice, Soul Embraced released their album Immune.
 In 2005, Gray got together with Garvin and Bruce Fitzhugh to record three additional songs for Living Sacrifice's greatest hits, In Memoriam.
 Later that year, Gray joined LeCompt in the band Machina.
 Gray also launched a clothing line called CrimeWave Clothing.
 In 2006, Gray joined the horror-themed band Fatal Thirteen (also stylized as Fatal 13) as the drummer.
 He also formed his own solo project, 3 for Sorrow, and another project with his brother-in-law, called The Burning.
 Both projects ended almost as abruptly they started.
 Gray stated that The Burning was put aside as he was focusing on other projects.
 In 2007, Gray left Evanescence.